Capcom Five: P.N.03

 P.N.03 is a science fiction-themed third-person shooter, released in Japan on March 27, 2003.
 The game features a dexterous protagonist named Vanessa Z. Schneider who battles an army of maverick robots.
 The game earned the name Jaguar during development due to Vanessa's fluid motions and agility.
 Acting as director, Mikami attempted to differentiate it from Devil May Cry by adding defensive and evasive maneuvers.
 This desire, combined with the limited development time, also led to the replacement of Vanessa's guns with energy bolts.
 Upon its release, many reviewers criticized the game's short length and controls, although others praised the game as an old-school high-score arcade shooter that requires mastery and patience through multiple replays.
-Some contemporary critics were aware of the nicheness and cult appeal of P.N.03, summarized by Daniel Etherington from BBC Technology News who said that "[P.N.03] probably will not have mass-market appeal despite its quality" as "a hectic shoot-em-up with a fiddly control system, appearing only on GameCube...but there is the definite possibility of cult appeal".
-It currently has an average score of 63 out of 100 on Metacritic.
+Some contemporary critics were aware of the nicheness of P.N.03; Daniel Etherington from BBC Technology News summarized that "[P.N.03] probably will not have mass-market appeal despite its quality" as "a hectic shoot-em-up with a fiddly control system, appearing only on GameCube...but there is the definite possibility of cult appeal".
+It received an average score of 63 out of 100 on Metacritic.
 Mikami was unsatisfied with the finished product, stating he had hoped to put "a lot more" time into its development.
-Despite commercial failure, reviewers have called P.N.03 a "cult classic", and others have called it a spiritual predecessor to PlatinumGames' 2009 video game Bayonetta.
+Despite its commercial failure, reviewers have called P.N.03 a "cult classic".
 P.N.03 was the only game of the five that remained a GameCube exclusive.